owncloud-archive/documentation/admin_manual/enterprise/external_storage/windows-network-drive_configuration.rst

    sudo -u www-data ./occ wnd:process-queue <host> <share>

-You can run that command even if there are no notifications to be processed.
+You can run that command, even if there are no notifications to be processed.

 As said, you can wrap that command in a Cron job so it's run every 5 minutes for example.